CmlLib/CmlLib.Core-wiki/en/cmllib.core/Installer/Forge-Installer.md

 ## Extracting forge files

 1. Delete `.minecraft` directory
-2. Launch vanilla version of forge that you want to extract using official mojang launcher. (not thrid party launcher including CmlLib.Core launcher)
+2. Launch vanilla version of forge that you want to extract using official mojang launcher. (not third party launcher including CmlLib.Core launcher)
 3. Install forge using official forge installer.
 4. In `.minecraft` directory, copy `libraries` directory and `versions/<forge-version-name>` directory.
 These two directory is extracted forge files.